 A small adjustment in metallurgy causes significant changes in performance.
 This recognition of other properties has led to the use of Aluminum Bronzes for a variety of parts requiring strength, hardness, resistance to wear and galling, low magnetic permeability, resistance to cavitation, erosion, softening and oxidation at elevated temperatures.
 These properties, together with ease of weldability, have greatly extended the fields of application for Aluminum Bronze.

-Non-ferrous metals or alloys are materials that are not iron based like their ferrous counterparts.
-One of the more common groups of non-ferrous materials are copper-based alloys such as bronze and brass.
+Non-ferrous metals or alloys are materials that are not iron-based like their ferrous counterparts.
+Ferrous metals contain iron making most of their metals a magnetic property.
+Non-ferrous metals are found in the Earth as chemical compounds.
+The most important non-ferrous metals happen to be oxides or sulfides.
+One of the more common groups of non-ferrous materials is copper-based alloys such as bronze and brass.
 While it is common to use brass and bronze interchangeably, there is a difference.

-Brasses are copper-based alloys which have zinc as the principle alloying element.
+Brasses are copper-based alloys that have zinc as the principal alloying element.
 In some cases, small amounts of nickel, aluminum, iron, or silicon may be also present.
 A good example is C85500 (also known as “60-40 yellow brass”).
 This alloy contains up to 63% copper, 0.8% aluminum, and around 40% zinc.
 Since the zinc content is high, the material is classified as brass.

 Surfing around the reaches of cable TV the other night, we came across an airing of Atlas Shrugged.
 In the book/movie, Hank Rearden has developed a brand new light-weight high-performance alloy for railroads that threatens to revolutionize the industry.
 Called “Rearden Metal” (once his career-savvy Marketing guys get a hold of it), Hank is protective of the chemistry and properties of the metal - other than to assert its superiority in the manufacture of train rails.